daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 **Friday, June 22**

-I went to the General Assembly campus in Whitechapel and stopped into the Whitechapel Gallery to see some art.
+I visited the General Assembly campus in Whitechapel and stopped into the Whitechapel Gallery to see some art.
 That night Anna and I went to Queen of Hoxton in Shoreditch.

 **Saturday, June 23**